harvie256/midi-commander-custom/README.md

 Things that need to be done:
 - High Priority stuff
-1. Work out the DFU setup.
-Currently I'm just programming with an STlink, but for this to be really useful download over the DFU interface needs to be sorted.
+~~1.
+Work out the DFU setup.
+Currently I'm just programming with an STlink, but for this to be really useful download over the DFU interface needs to be sorted.~~
-2. Work out the USB-MIDI firmware.
+~~2.
+Work out the USB-MIDI firmware.
 There's a few examples online of people replacing the USB descriptors files of the USB-VCP to create a MIDI device.
-Shouldn't be too hard.
+Shouldn't be too hard.~~

+With the first stuff done, time to make an application out of it!

 - Mid priority
 3. Create at least a basic menu system.